How to Use This HVAC Calculator

 How this HVAC Load Calculator Works

 This HVAC load calculator estimates cooling requirements using a simplified version of industry-standard sizing principles.
+It calculates your home’s cooling load based on: Climate region (temperature demand), Square footage (base load), Ceiling height (air volume)

 Step 1: Base Cooling Load

 The calculator starts by estimating cooling demand based on your home’s size and climate region.
-Warmer regions require more cooling capacity per square foot than cooler regions.
+Warmer regions require morecooling capacity per square foot than cooler regions.

 Step 2: Ceiling Height Adjustment